sibrz/Super-goofy-roblox/README.md

-a open source funny vbs
+it's a vbs that make roblox dirty